mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Nondimensionalize units
 -----------------------

-Let us take advantage of the calculated reference values and normalize the three inputs of the *Prepare* class that have a physical dimension, i.e.
+Let us take advantage of the calculated reference values and normalize the three inputs of the *Prepare* class that have physical dimensions, i.e., *epsilon*, *sigma*, and *atom_mass*.

-*epsilon*, *sigma*, and *atom_mass*.
+Create a new method called *nondimensionalize_units_0* within the *Prepare*

-Create a new method called *nondimensionalize_units_0* within the *Prepare* class.
-The index *0* is used to differentiate this method from the other methods that will be used to nondimensionalize units in future classes.
+class:

 .. label:: start_Prepare_class